xcp-ng/xcp-ng-tests/README.md

 If `--vm` is not specified, defaults defined by the tests will be used.
 The `--vm` parameter can be specified several times.
 Then pytest will run several instances of the tests sequentially, one for each VM.

+### Test log level

+Using `pytest` you can choose to change the log level that appears in your console with the [`--log-cli-level` option](https://docs.pytest.org/en/latest/how-to/logging.html#live-logs).

+To log to a file you can use `--log-file` option and choose the level with `--log-file-level`.

+More info about pytest logging available here: https://docs.pytest.org/en/latest/how-to/logging.html.

 ## VM setup
 Many tests expect VMs with:
 * OpenSSH server installed and accepting pubkey authentication for the `root` user